nbelayachi/land-acquisition-pipeline/doc/master_guide.md

-# 🏠 Land Acquisition Pipeline v2.8 - Master Project Knowledge Guide
+# 🏠 Land Acquisition Pipeline v2.9 - Master Project Knowledge Guide

 **Purpose**: This document is the complete reference manual for the Land Acquisition Pipeline.
 It provides a comprehensive overview of the system's architecture, features, and operational workflows.

-**Version**: 2.8 (Production Ready - All Bugs Fixed)
+**Version**: 2.9 (Production Ready with Enhanced Funnel Metrics)

+**Version History**:
+- v2.8: Fixed hectare calculations, validated all metrics
+- v2.9: SNC reclassification (HIGH confidence), funnel metrics, output restructuring planned

 ---